nephelaiio/ansible-role-metricbeat/README.md

 There are three main ways to configure metricbeat with this module:

-No configuraton management (useful for upgrades)
+No configuration management (useful for upgrades)

 ```
 - hosts: servers